 Pay your Council Tax

-If you have received a new reference number, please use it to make any future payments.You can pay your bill in one lump sum or by instalments over 10 or 12 months.
+We have sent new new Council Tax bills to residents affected by the change.
+If you have not received a new bill, call us on 020 8430 2000 and select the Council Tax option.You can pay your bill in one lump sum or by instalments over 10 or 12 months.

 You can pay your council tax in the following ways: